 Lots of people get nervous and their minds go blank in health care situations, so it may be helpful to prep a little.
 You can make the best use of your time by writing down questions and bringing them to your visit.

 Maintaining copies of your health information is a good way to take ownership of your body, well-being, and health care.
 Keep a record of what happened at each visit plus anything you want to follow up on.

 Our electronic medical record system has a place in your file to note your “sex”, “gender identity” (which includes: male, female, transmale, transfemale, transgender, gender non-conforming, and other identity not listed), and “sex assigned at birth.”
 Your provider or appointment scheduler can work with you to utilize these fields to best represent your affirmed identities.
 This is very important to reduce the chance of an insurance claim being rejected.
 If you are confused about this process, please ask your provider to clarify what is on file to ensure more effective insurance coverage.

 The University Health Center can initiate hormone therapy and provide medical management for patients on stable hormone regimens.
 This is a specialty service that is offered to undergraduate and graduate students.

-If you are seeking assistance in managing your current hormone regimen, please call Penny Jacobs at 301-314-8190.
+If you are seeking assistance with transgender health care services or appointments (i.e. hormones) or affirming your gender in our clinical spaces, please call Penny Jacobs at 301-314-8190.

 Single stall, gender-neutral lockable restrooms are located in all of the hallways on the first and second floors of the Health Center and are indicated by the sign below.